 - Get out of debt.

 - Buy your own home

 - Set yourself up for retirement.

-The Barefoot Investor by Scott Pape is an excellent personal finance book which covers the basic things everyone should know about finance.
+The Barefoot Investor by Scott Pape is an excellent personal finance book that covers the basic things everyone should know about finance.
 The book has overwhelmingly positive reviews on Amazon.com.au.
 Of the negative reviews, I noticed people saying that this is a good book if you want to be average.
 This is true, this is a book about the things the average person should know, but unfortunately, they don’t.
-This book teaches you how to set up your financial foundations, it will not teach you how to be an expert investor nor does it try to.
+This book teaches you how to set up your financial foundations, but it will not teach you how to be an expert investor nor does it try to.